 If you have been raped, sexually assaulted or experienced any form of sexual violence, we can support you.
-Basis offer specialist support in this area for sex workers.
-Our worker can help you understand your rights and options, provide emotional and practical support, with helping you to access appropriate services, and can link in with the police if you choose to report.
+Basis offer specialist support in this area for sex workers through our ISVA service.
+She can help you understand your rights and options, provide emotional and practical support, with helping you to access appropriate services, and can link in with the police if you choose to report.
 You can receive support whether you wish to report or not.

 Reporting to the police

 If you are considering reporting an attack to the police, there are things you can do to help preserve the evidence.
 Try not to bathe, shower, brush your teeth or change your clothes.
 If you do want to change your clothes, do not wash the ones that you were wearing at the time of the attack.
 If the attack happened in your home, try not to move or change anything, as there might be vital evidence there.
 We can liaise with the police on your behalf if you wish us to help you with your report and we also provide lots of emotional support to help you through it.

 We can support you through any crimes that are committed against you including support with reporting to the police or support through the court process.
 We can liaise with the police on your behalf if you wish us to help you report to the police and we also provide lots of emotional support to help you through it.